onspli/chess/docs/README.md

 ---
 ### FEN::halfmove

-Halfmove clock: The number of halfmoves since the last capture or pawn advance, used for the fifty-move rule.
+Get Halfmove clock

 ```php
 FEN::halfmove(  ): int
 ```

+The number of halfmoves since the last capture or pawn advance, used for the fifty-move rule.